 When to cut back peonies

 For example, peony foliage can be prone to powdery mildew, which won’t kill the plant, it just looks unsightly.
 Full sun and lots of space to promote air circulation can help to prevent powdery mildew.
-Other afflictions can include botrytis, verticillium wilt, and Japanese beetles.
+Other afflictions can include botrytis blight, verticillium wilt, and Japanese beetles.

 Knowing when to cut back peonies in fall is key.
 Timing-wise, wait until a hard frost has finished off the foliage.
-Until that point, peony leaves are quite lovely in autumn, changing color—usually to a golden hue—like other trees and shrubs.
+(Where I live, that’s usually around October, but some years it’s November.)
+Until that point, peony leaves are quite lovely in early fall, changing color—usually to a golden hue—like other trees and shrubs.

-Using a sharp pair of pruning shears, prune back all the stems right to the ground.
+Using a sharp pair of pruning shears, prune back all the stems right to ground level.
 Be gentle with the soil around the base of the plant.
-You want to be careful not to damage the crown.
+You want to be careful not to damage the crown at the soil level.

 On this site, we talk about the reasons why gardeners should save the fall garden cleanup until spring.
 Peonies, however, are exempt from this rule.
 They’re one of those plants you should cut back, especially if you have had disease issues throughout the growing season.
 Cutting back a peony will help to prevent pests and diseases from harming the plant.
-Be sure that once you’ve pruned everything back, you remove all the debris from the area, including any leaves that may have fallen.
-Diseased leaves or insect-ravaged stems should be put right into the garbage, not the compost.
+Be sure that once you’ve pruned everything back, you remove all the plant debris from the area, including any leaves that may have fallen.
+Discard the trimmings—diseased leaves or insect-ravaged stems—right into the garbage, not the compost pile.

 If you live in an especially cold climate, add a light layer of mulch (such as shredded bark or pine needles) at the base of the plant where you cut everything back.
 Be sure to remove your winter mulch in the spring.
 If you’re amending the soil around your peony with compost—plants prefer well-draining soil—don’t pile it on the crown, add it around the perimeter.